 Members of the English Speaking Community Alsace (www.esc-alsace.org), who were meeting to discuss their creative writing, sparked the interest of organisers at the Americans in Alsace (www.americansinalsace.com) and the English Speaking Union (www.facebook.com/English-Speaking-Union-Strasbourg).
 The organizers are all volunteers but there are costs associated with running the competition which have to be met.
 These three community associations continue to fund our activities today.

 Also in 2016, Strasbourg Write a Story came to the attention of the arts fund of the Amicale at the Council of Europe, and we received a small grant.
-Now for the 2017 competition we have formally registered as one of the Amicale’s approved charity partners.
-This allowed us to apply for a grant to cover the costs of a website upgrade and for help with our other costs.
+Since the 2017 competition, we have formally registered as one of the Amicale’s approved charity partners.
+This allows us to apply for grants for special projects, such as a website upgrade, and other costs.